 Change management programs mainly target Millennials

-When you introduce a chance to an organization, you impact the systems, processes, organization structure and job roles.
+When you introduce a change to an organization, you impact the systems, processes, organization structure and job roles.
 When change occurs, there are two key aspects required to follow the change through; project management and change management.
 This blog focuses mainly on change management and the role that millennials have in it.

 Change management is “the process, tools, and techniques to manage the people side of change to achieve the required business outcome…it is the tools utilized to help individuals make successful personal transitions resulting in the adoption and realization of change (prosci)”